top of page

 Web Development & Web Design

-Design, programming, coding, server database management and user experience (UX) and user interface (UI) can overlap.
+Design, programming, coding, server database management, and user experience (UX) and user interface (UI) can overlap.
 But they are different mindsets that operate on different wavelengths towards similar goals.
 To oversimplify something that’s already simply misunderstood: think of web design as the creative force and think of web development as the technical force.

 J. E. Hill Digital Marketing blog; web design and web development; parts of digital marketing